OpenOCL/openocl.github.io/api-docs.md

 # Documentation

 In *OpenOCL* you can solve a large class of optimal control problems including continuous-time, multi-stage, and constrained problems, which can appear in the context of trajectory optimization and model predictive control.
+In the following we will give a short introduction to the concepts used and introduced in *OpenOCL*.

+## Cost terms and constraints

 We support *path*-constraints that hold along the entire trajectory, *point*-constraints that only hold at specific points in the continuous trajectory, and *grid*-constraints that hold only at specific gridpoints in the discretized trajectory.